koopthekoopa/wii-ipl/libs/RVL_SDK/README.md

 ==============
 A decompilation of the Revolution SDK (RVL_SDK) from the Wii Menu.

-This version of the SDK is a mess.
-Seems to be an early SDK revision (2006 or 2007) recompiled when then IPL was being built.
+Seems to be an early SDK revision around 2006 or early 2007 but recompiled when then IPL was being built.

 The Wii Menu has the following libraries linked (alphabetical order):
 * **AI** (Audio Interface Library)